Phone 1800 444 396

 Yes, Brighter Super is consolidating its clearing house services to SuperChoice to help employers comply with Payday Super requirements.

-Our new clearing house partner, SuperChoice, is available now and offered to all of our employers at no cost.
+Our clearing house partner, SuperChoice, is available and offered to all of our employers at no cost.

-If you’d like to use SuperChoice through Brighter Super, you will need to register.
-You can sign up through our website.
+If you’d like to use SuperChoice through Brighter Super you will need to register.
+To register for SuperChoice, you can sign up through our website.
+The system has training materials available to support you to make payments, add new employees, or tell us that employees have left your employment.

 The USI to use for Brighter Super members is QLG0001AU